Jandini/AutoByte/README.md

 ## Quick Start

-In the given example the first two bytes represents length of the UTF8 string.
-The string that follows contains part of the MIT license and it's length is defined by first two bytes.
+The sample data structure consists of two bytes and text with a length stored in the first two bytes.

 ```c#
 Offset      0  1  2  3  4  5  6  7   8  9 10 11 12 13 14 15